kadena-io/pact/docs/en/pact-reference.md

 #### Namespace declaration {#namespacedefinition}

-[Namespace](#namespaces) declarations provide a unique prefix for keysets and modules defined within the namespace scope.
-All smart contract definitions must occur within a namespaced scope, which is initiated by defining a namespace using [define-namespace](pact-functions.html#define-namespace), and entering the namespace scope by issuing the [namespace](pact-functions.html#namespace) command.
+[Namespace](#namespaces) declarations provide a unique prefix for modules defined within the namespace scope.
+All smart contract definitions must occur within a namespaced scope, which is initiated by defining a namespace using [define-namespace](#define-namespace), and entering the namespace scope by issuing the [namespace](#namespace) command.
 The global (i.e. empty) namespace is reserved for Kadena code.

 #### Module declaration {#moduledeclaration}